TianqiCS/CMPUT412-C1/README.md

 - ***Concepts and Code***
 	-
-Our code is based on the tutorial given by [https://github.com/pirobot/rbx1](https://github.com/pirobot/rbx1) It is the following method based on the pointcloud2.
-The basic algorithm is:
+Our basic stratege is based on the tutorial given by [https://github.com/pirobot/rbx1](https://github.com/pirobot/rbx1) Details of our stratege:

-● Initialize the position (x,y,z) of the tracking object ● Define a search box in front of the robot
+● Initialize the position (x,y,z) of the tracking object ● Define a search box in front of the robot, filter out points that are not in the clouds.
+● Filter again evenly to get less points for calculation.
-● Define how close the robot should be to the object (i.e. close = goal position) WHILE not shutdown do:
+● Define standard distance between the 'Cop' robot and 'Robber' robot (i.e. g_std_dist = 0.8m)
+WHILE not manually shutdown do:
-● Sample all the points in the point cloud within the searchBox ● With these search points do:
+● With these filtered points do:
-○ Compute the centroid of the region e.g. avg of x, y,  z value of search points
+○ Compute the centroid of the region e.g. avg of x, z value of filtered points
-○ If the centroid is not NULL (robot has found an object to track) ■ Z-coordinate is the distance to the object
+○ If the any centroid value is not NULL (robot has found an object to track) ■ Z-coordinate indicates the distance to the object
-■ X-coordinate says if the object is left or right of the robot ■ Compute Twist message to keep the robot close to the object ● Move the robot or stop
+■ X-coordinate indicates if the object is on the front left or front right of the robot ■ Compute linear and augular speed to keep the robot following to the 'Robber' ● Publish the speed to move the robot or stop

 Besides we add some more features:
 - there are three states in total in this state machine: wait, search and follow